klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```
 A calculator will spawn on the hosting server.

-If you want to have an additional reading, the following walkthrough may be of interest:
+To have additional reading about PHP deserialization, the following walkthrough may be of interest:

 * [https://klezVirus.github.io/reviews/vulnhub/raven2](https://klezVirus.github.io/reviews/vulnhub/raven2)

-This walkthrough is part of a series [HTB and VulnHub, an OSWE Approach]()
+This walkthrough is part of a series [HTB and VulnHub, an OSWE Approach](https://klezvirus.github.io/HTB_VulnHub_an_OSWE_approach/)

 #### PHP: Deserialization Exploitation using PHP Wrappers

 Another interesting feature of PHP, is that deserialization may be triggered by certain special conditions, such as loading object using PHP Wrappers.

-What we're going to see, is how to exploit serialization triggered by a file operation made with "phar://".
+In the following paragraph, it will be shown how to exploit serialization triggered by a file operation made with "phar://".
 Of course, in order to be exploitable, an attacker may be able control the file used during the file operation.
 The logical flow can be summarised as following:

 1. User Provided input: $file = "phar://evil.phar/evil"